gravitational/teleport/rfd/00XX-tctl-sso-configure-command.md

 ```
 -p, --preset                   Preset.
 One of: [okta onelogin ad adfs]
 -n, --name                     Connector name.
 Required, unless implied from preset.
--e, --entity_descriptor        Set the Entity Descriptor.
+-e, --entity-descriptor        Set the Entity Descriptor.
 Valid values: file, URL, XML content.
 Supplies configuration parameters as single XML instead of individual elements.
--a, --attributes_to_roles      Sets attribute-to-role mapping in the form 'attr_name,attr_value,role1,role2,...'.
+-a, --attributes-to-roles      Sets attribute-to-role mapping in the form 'attr_name,attr_value,role1,role2,...'.
 Repeatable.
     --display                  Display controls how this connector is displayed.
 ```

-The `--attributes_to_roles/-a` flag is particularly important as it is used to provide a mapping between the IdP-provided attributes and Teleport roles.
+The `--attributes-to-roles/-a` flag is particularly important as it is used to provide a mapping between the IdP-provided attributes and Teleport roles.
 It can be specified multiple times.

-Alternatives to `--entity_descriptor/-e` flag, allowing to specify these values explicitly:
+Alternatives to `--entity-descriptor/-e` flag, allowing to specify these values explicitly:

 ```
 --issuer                   Issuer is the identity provider issuer.
 --sso                      SSO is the URL of the identity provider's SSO service.
 --cert                     Cert is the identity provider certificate PEM.
 IDP signs <Response> responses using this certificate.
---cert_file                Like --cert, but read the cert from file.
+--cert-file                Like --cert, but read the cert from file.
 ```

 Rarely used flags; the tool fills that information automatically: